Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Conclusion

 \section{Conclusion}

-Newton methods play a critical role in solving nonlinear optimization problems, and we show that their effectiveness retains in solving NE and GNE problems.
-By approaching the local NE-seeking problem from a VI stability perspective, the convergence of Josephy-Newton method and the ISS of the perturbed Newton update were established under the NE stability condition, which is weaker than the strong regularity condition widely used in nonlinear optimizations.
-Such a NE stability condition can be ensured by the strict semicopositivity of the game Hessian, which is weaker than the strictly monotone game condition widely adopted in game-theoretic studies.
-Agent-distributed Josephy-Newton methods were developed with proven convergence to enable agent-wise local computations.
-For GNE problems, acknowledging that they cannot be reduced to VI problems in general, the semismooth Newton methods were employed to solve the system of semismooth equations arising from the KKT systems and were proven to be locally ISS with both agent-centralized and -distributed semismooth Newton updates under the quasi-regularity condition, which is also weaker than the strong regularity condition.
-By applying the developed Newton methods to CG-MPC problems, a real-time CG-MPC solver with both time- and agent- distributed computations was developed and proven to have bounded tracking error under appropriate conditions.
-Future work will focus on applying the developed theories and algorithms to real-world applications to explore potential technology transfer.
+Newton-type methods have been widely used in nonlinear optimization, and this paper shows that their effectiveness is retained in NE and GNE problems.
+In NE problems, the convergence of Josephy-Newton method and the ISS of the perturbed iterations were proven under the NE stability condition, weaker than the strong regularity condition typically used in nonlinear optimization, and weaker than the strictly monotone game condition typically used in the NE-seeking literature.
+For GNE problems, semismooth Newton methods were developed to solve the KKT systems.
+The ISS was proven under a quasi-regularity condition, also weaker than the strong regularity condition.
+A CG-MPC solver with time-distributed iterations was developed for real-time implementation.
+Boundness of tracking error was proven and was verified by numerical analysis.